beet-software/dorm/docs/docs/05-troubleshooting/02-code-generation-problems.md

 - primary-key specifications with unsupported types or missing required fields;
-- nullable or query fields used where an identity field is required;
+- nullable or derived fields used where an identity field is required;
 - invalid generated primary-key names or conflicts;
 - foreign fields whose target is not an annotated model;
 - foreign-field relationships involving unsupported composite primary-key combinations;
 - duplicate generated relationship path names;
-- query fields that refer to invalid fields or symbols.
+- derived fields that refer to invalid fields or symbols.

 These failures are raised as `StateError` from the generator and are reported through `build_runner`.
 The message generally identifies the model, field, or